 Our work is centered on the individuals and families on their family building journey.
-They are the people we serve most deeply and also the people on whom we have the deepest impact.
+They are the people we serve most deeply and also how we have the deepest impact.
 But our work does not end there.
 Our impact is amplified exponentially by our work with grassroots and community-led organizations that also serve family building clients, by our work with family building professionals, and by our advocacy work to increase equitable access to family building services.